 our own – and find it.

 Thanks be to G-d.

 [Statement adapted from St. John’s-Grace Episcopal Church, May 2005]

 An L.A.
-Times article describing Mount Hollywood UCC and the Installation Service of our minister, Rev. Anne Cohen.
+Times article describing Mount Hollywood UCC and the Installation Service of our former minister, Rev. Anne Cohen.